Organic foods have grown increasingly popular over the last 2 decades. In fact, U.S. consumers spent $56 billion on organic produce in 2020 (1).

-The composition of dairy products and meat can be affected by differences in animal genetics and animal breed, what the animals eat, the time of year and type of farm.
+The composition of dairy products and meat can be affected by differences in animal genetics and animal breed, what the animals eat, the time of year, and the type of farm.

 The natural variations in the production and handling of foods make comparisons difficult.
-Therefore, the results of these studies must be interpreted with caution.
+That’s why the results of these studies aren’t conclusive.

-Organically grown crops may have less nitrate and more of certain vitamins, minerals and antioxidants.
+Organically grown crops may have less nitrate and more of certain vitamins, minerals, and antioxidants.
 Organic dairy products and meat may have more omega-3 fatty acids.
 However, the evidence is mixed.

 Many people choose to buy organic food in order to avoid artificial chemicals.

 However, some experts worry that cadmium can accumulate over time in the body, potentially causing harm.
-Washing, scrubbing, peeling and cooking food can reduce these chemicals, although it doesn’t always remove them completely (15).
+Washing, scrubbing, peeling, and cooking food can reduce these chemicals, although it doesn’t always remove them completely (22,

-Choosing organic foods may reduce your exposure to toxins, pesticide residues and antibiotic-resistant bacteria.
+Choosing organic foods may reduce your exposure to toxins, pesticide residues, and antibiotic-resistant bacteria.
 However, the levels of toxins in regular produce are generally well below the safety limits.

 There is some evidence suggesting that organic foods have health benefits.

 For example, several lab studies found that their higher antioxidant content helped protect cells from damage.
-And animal studies show that organic diets may benefit growth, reproduction and the immune system (7).
+And animal studies show that organic diets may benefit growth, reproduction, and the immune system (

-One study also reported that chickens fed an organic diet showed reduced weight gain, and had stronger immune systems (19).
+One study also reported that chickens fed an organic diet showed reduced weight gain and had stronger immune systems (

-A large observational study of 623,080 women found no difference in cancer risk between those who never ate organic food and those who ate it regularly (22).
+A large 2014 observational study of 623,080 women found no difference in cancer risk between people who never ate organic food and those who ate it regularly (

-Just because a product is labeled “organic,” it doesn’t mean that it is healthy.
+Just because a product is labeled “organic,” it doesn’t mean that it is nutrient dense.

-Bottom Line: Processed organic food can still be low in nutrients and high in added fat, sugar and calories.
-Organic junk food is still junk food.
+Highly processed organic food can still be low in nutrients and high in added fat, sugar, and calories.

 If you decide to choose organic, it’s important to look for the USDA organic seal.